SketchNE: Embedding Billion-Scale Networks Accurately in One Hour: The S ketch ketch NE Model

-In this subsection, we will introduce how to generate embedding $\vect{E}\in\mathbb{R}^{n\times d}$ without constructing the dense matrix $\hat{\vect{M}}^{\prime}$ when we have $\vect{F}\in\mathbb{R}^{n\times k}$ and $\vect{C}\in\mathbb{R}^{k\times k}$.
-We first introduce the definition of the sparse-sign matrix.
-The sparse-sign matrix with similar performance to the Gaussian matrix is another type of randomized dimension reduction map~\cite{tropp2019streaming}.
-Assuming that sparse-sign matrix $\vect{\Psi}\in \mathbb{R}^{n\times h}$, where $h=d+s_2$ and $s_2$ is oversampling parameter, we fix a column sparsity parameter $z$ in the range $2\leq z\leq n$.
+\vpara{Solution: The Sparse-Sign Matrix for Sketching.} We introduce the concept of the sparse-sign matrix to help solve the multiplication $\mX\vect{\Omega}\!=\! f^{\circ}(\vect{LR})\vect{\Omega}$.
+The sparse-sign matrix, with similar performance to the Gaussian matrix, is another type of randomized dimension reduction map~\cite{tropp2019streaming}. \Algref{alg:ssmat} describes how to generate a sparse-sign matrix.
+To have a sparse-sign matrix $\vect{S}\in \mathbb{R}^{n\times h}$ with sketch size $h=d+s$, where $d$ is the embedding dimension, and $s$ is the oversampling parameter, we fix a column density parameter $z$ in the range $2\leq z\leq n$.
 We independently generate the columns of the matrix at random.
-For each column, we draw $z$ i.i.d random signs and place them in $z$ uniformly random coordinates.
+For each column, we draw $z$ i.i.d random signs and place them in $z$ uniformly random coordinates as shown in \Algref{alg:ssmat} Lines 5\raisebox{-0.5ex}{\~{}}6.
+Line 8 is to get the unique row coordinates.
 According to~\cite{tropp2019streaming}, $z=\mathrm{min}(n,8)$ will usually be a good choice.
-Algorithm~\ref{alg:ssmat} describes how to generate the sparse-sign matrix.